Skip to content

 instrument: 'harpsichord', // overrides organ

-bpm: 72 // overrides 85
+bpm: 72 // overrides default 100

 })

-Scale vs. targetBars
+Scale and targetBars

 ConfigurationBehavior

-targetBars onlyEngine aims for the specified bar count
+targetBars onlyEngine targets that bar count

-Both specifiedtargetBars overrides scale
+Both specifiedtargetBars wins; scale is ignored

-Neither specifiedDefault: scale: 1 (medium)
+Neither specifiedDefault: scale: "short" (≈ natural length)

 TIP